Silvermine Tavern Under Renovation

 Brian Griffin, vice president of the Greater Norwalk Chamber of Commerce, called Silvermine Tavern "one of the true New England taverns that we have left in the area, and it's absolutely a part of the neighborhood.”

 At the present time, the property of Silvermine Tavern and Inn, which was sold in 2007, is undergoing extensive renovation.
-On the former ample parking lot the new owner/builder has built a barn to be used as community center and farmer's market and four 1.8 or more million dollar homes designed to complement the historic environment and ambiance, which the community is so fond and proud of.
+On the former ample parking lot the new owner/builder has built a barn to be used as a community center and a farmer's market and four 1.8 million dollar homes designed to complement the historic environment and ambiance, which the community is so fond and proud of.

 In fact, Silverminers are following the progress of the Silvermine Tavern renovation with curiosity and interest and looking forward to relaxing and enjoying a glass of wine, live jazz or a good meal “al fresco” on the tavern’s patio, as they once did, over the years.